rundexter/documentation/source/includes/_sdk.md

 $ npm install rundexter -g
 ```

 To get started you need to have a working installation of <a href="https://nodejs.org" target="_blank">Node.js</a>.
-Dexter has been tested with `Node.js v0.12.5`, but it will likely work with other versions as well.
+We have certified the Dexter client tools for use in recent versions up to `4.1.2`, however, the modules need to be executable in AWS Lambda’s current NodeJS infrastructure.

 ## Log in
 ```shell